DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/day-view.md

-today? | boolean | Indicates whether the cell's date is today. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the set locale. groupingInfo? | Array&lt;[Group](./grouping-panel.md/#group)&gt; | Information about the cell's group(s). hasRightBorder? | boolean | Specifies whether the cell has the right border.
+today? | boolean | Indicates whether the cell's date is today. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the set locale. groupingInfo? | Array&lt;[Group](./grouping-panel.md/#group)&gt; | Information about the cell's group(s). endOfGroup? | boolean | Specifies whether it's the last cell in a group.

 ### DayView.DayScaleEmptyCellProps